 - Citi Diamond Preferred Card.
 0% Intro APR on balance transfers and purchases for 18 months.
 There is a balance transfer fee of 3%.

-The total for all of the sign up bonuses is: $2015.
+The total for all of the sign up bonuses is: $2015 (at the time of writing; bonus amounts change over time).
 Not bad for a quick 8 card application spree, especially since you can get over $1500 of it with just the first three cards!

 More on Credit Card Application Sprees